Liability Coverage for Home Owners

 Task Item Why It Matters Estimated Cost

-Increase Base Limit to $500k Prevents immediate asset seizure for moderate claims. $20 - $50 / year
+Increase Base Limit to $500k Prevents asset seizure for moderate claims. $20 - $50 / year

-Add Personal Injury Endorsement Protects against libel, slander, and social media lawsuits. $15 - $40 / year
+Add Personal Injury Protects against libel and social media suits. $15 - $40 / year

-Disclose All Pets & Pools Prevents claim denial due to material misrepresentation.
-Varies by breed/feature
+Disclose Pets & Pools Prevents claim denial due to misrepresentation.
+Varies

-Conduct Annual Walk-through Identifies physical hazards (loose railings, uneven stairs). $0 (DIY)
+Annual Walk-through Identifies physical hazards (railings, stairs). $0 (DIY)

 The most dangerous error is the "Business Pursuit" exclusion.
 If you run a daycare, a hair salon, or even a frequent consulting business out of your home, your standard liability coverage likely excludes any claims related to that business.
 If a client trips in your home office, your homeowners policy will likely deny the claim.
 To avoid this, you must add a "Home Business" endorsement or a separate professional liability policy.
 Another mistake is failing to document "Medical Payments to Others" (Coverage F).
 This is a "no-fault" coverage usually set at $1,000 to $5,000.
 It is designed to pay for small medical bills immediately to prevent a guest from suing you.
 Many owners ignore this, but utilizing it can be a "goodwill" gesture that stops a minor injury from escalating into a major lawsuit.
 Finally, do not assume your "No-Fault" coverage applies to your own family.
 Liability coverage is for *others*.
 If your child trips and breaks their arm, your homeowners liability will not pay; that is a health insurance matter.
 Understanding this distinction prevents frustration during the claims process.